 Shampoos are formulations typically consisting of primary surfactants (for cleaning), secondary surfactants (to improve foaming), foam stabilisers, thickeners, fragrances, and water.
 It is often the secondary surfactants and foam stabilisers which are key to the creation of a ‘creamy’, stable lather.

-- Drainage half-life, indication of foam drainage (flow of liquid through a foam under gravity)
+- Drainage half-life, an indication of foam drainage (flow of liquid through a foam under gravity)

 Shampoo foamability – making the foam

-In this study, foaming characteristics of two shampoos were compared:
+In this study, the foaming characteristics of two shampoos were compared:

 - Shampoo A; a market-leading shampoo brand